jpk0727/Notes-On-MySQL-Apache-Hosting/README.md

 # Notes-On-MySQL-Apache-Hosting

 This repository is to hold notes for the Swarthmore Department of Engineering on how to use the CentOS server to host a database and serve a web application suing Apache.
-This project was created after Jess Karol and Connie Bowen figured out these tools for their E90.
+This project was created by Jess Karol after he figured out how to use these tools for their E90.
+Feel free to contribute more instructions to this page to record information so future engineers have an easier time.

 ## MySQL ##
 - Start mysql from command line.
 Either an existing user or the root account can